-Now that Coloradans have moved from Shelter-at-Home order to Safer-at-Home, Colorado courts are rolling out increased in-person operations, beginning this month.
-Andersen Law PC is closely following the court’s protocols and updating our own as new government safety guidelines are issued.
+As we navigate the COVID-19 pandemic, we are closely following the court’s protocols and updating our own as new government safety guidelines are issued.
 Our staff is keeping everything sanitary and safe by practicing safe distancing, using masks and gloves, operating the office at half-staff levels at all times, and wiping down and sanitizing all surfaces.

 We have met with hundreds of clients by Zoom videoconference since opening our doors over five years ago.
 We have always allowed staff to work from home.
 We have always used technology to promote low overhead and case management, including digital storage and daily “stand up” team meetings.
-This means we could practice throughout quarantine, serving clients, without one missed day of work.
+This means that even throughout quarantine we were able to serve clients, without one missed day of work.

 Now that more businesses are fully operational, we too are spending more time in the office, but in a safe manner to protect our clients and team from exposure to COVID-19.
 Our safety and yours is paramount.